9/11 WTC survivor brings story to South Carolina State Library - South Carolina Radio Network

-Michael Hingson was on the 78th floor of the World Trade Center when one of the planes hit the building 18 floors above on September 11th, 2001.
+Michael Hingson was on the 78th floor of the World Trade Center when a terrorist-hijacked plane struck 18 floors above him on September 11th, 2001.

-“The most powerful memory that I have is that when the building was struck, it flexed and tipped, if you imagine a spring fastened to a table and you push the top of the spring, and then it came back,” he described.
+“The most powerful memory that I have is that when the building was struck, it flexed and tipped,” he said.
+“If you imagine a spring fastened to a table and you push the top of the spring, and then it comes back.”

-Hingson knew immediately he had to get out.
-And that memory hasn’t faded in the 17 years since it happened.
+Hingson said he knew immediately he had to get out.
+A challenge since he is blind.

 “Staying calm and observing all of my surroundings to make the best possible determination of what to do sticks out,” he said.
 “Focusing on working with my dog, Roselle, working as a team to go down the stairs and to help other people go down 78 flights of stairs.”